athomasoriginal/vim-alabaster/README.md

 - `build.clj`
   - A [Babashka] script to dynamically generate `.vim` syntax file from an `edn` config file.
 Loosely ported from [vim-felipic].
+- `language-samples`
+  - A directory of the languages tested against this color scheme and filled with language syntax so we have something to test against.

 ## Markdown Syntax Highlighting